JeanCarletta/HeatHack-Tech-Guide/_sources/wifi-version.md

 # Instructions for internet-connected version

 You have two boxes - a sensor unit and a hub.
-The sensor unit is usually white and the hub is usually black.
+The hub is usually black and always has a micro-USB socket on it.
+The sensor unit could be white or black and has a small white plastic component sticking out on one side.

 The sensor unit takes the temperature and relative humidity readings and sends them to the hub using a radio link.
 The hub then uploads the data to the internet.
 To make this work, you need to tell the hub the password for the guest wifi network in your building.